apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This setting enables Trafficserver to not include the port in the Host header in the redirect follow request for default/standard ports
    (e.g. 80 for HTTP and 443 for HTTPS).
 Note that the port is still included in the Host header if it's non-default.

+.. ts:cv:: CONFIG proxy.config.http.redirect_use_orig_cache_key INT 0

+   This setting enables Trafficserver to allow using original request cache key (for example, set using a TS API) during a 3xx redirect follow.
+   The default behavior (0) is to use the URL specified by Location header in the 3xx response as the cache key.

 Origin Server Connect Attempts
 ==============================